-PAMP Suisse make bars ranging in size from 1 gram all the way up to 12.5 Kilograms and also provide many government mints throughout the world with blanks for bullion coins.
-Unlike bullion minted by other brands, all of PAMP’s bars, except for platinum and palladium, are .9999 pure which is slightly higher than the competition.
-Their recognizability throughout the world makes their products highly sought after by investors.
+PAMP Suisse make bars ranging in size from 1 gram all the way up to 12.5 Kilograms.
+They even provide many government mints throughout the world with blanks for bullion coins.
+Unlike gold and silver bullion minted by other brands, all of PAMP Susse’s bars (except for platinum and palladium) are .9999 pure which is slightly higher than the competition.
+Their global recognition their products highly sought after by investors and, therefore, highly liquid.

-Though the Credit Suisse brand makes bars which range in size from 1 gram up to 10 troy ounces, they are probably most well known by investors for their 1 oz .9999 gold bullion bars.
+Though the Credit Suisse brand makes bars which range in size from 1 gram up to 10 troy ounces, they are probably most well known by the private investor for their 1 oz .9999 gold bullion bars.
 Credit Suisse bars are recognized throughout the world by their white assay cards which contain the Credit Suisse logo.
-Investors enjoy owning these bars knowing they have come from a reputable source.
+Investors enjoy owning these bars knowing they have come from a reputable source, not to mention they are often priced lower than PAMP Suisse Gold Bars.

-Since the US Mint started its bullion program in 1986, their bullion coins have become some of the most popular in the world.
+Since the US Mint started its bullion program in 1986, their bullion coin series have become some of the most popular in the world.
 Today they are most famous for the American Eagle coins which are produced in both gold and silver.
 The newest addition to the US Mints gold coin selection; the American Gold Buffalo, was also a big success since it first became available in 2006.
-The unique thing about the buffalo is that it was the first .9999, 24k Gold coin that the US Mint has ever produced.
+The American Gold Buffalo was the first .9999, 24k gold bullion coin that the US Mint has ever produced.

-The Perth Mint is Australia’s oldest operating mint.
+The Perth Mint is Australia’s oldest operating mint, and the primary minting facility for the country’s bullion coin programs.
 They first opened in 1899 and were originally operating as a branch of the Royal Mint of London to produce Gold Sovereigns for the British.
 The Perth Mint remained under the control of Britain until 1970 when it became property of the Government of Western Australia.